openhab/openhab-docs/_addons_bindings/zwave/doc/trane/azemt500bb32ma_0_0.md

 T500B Z-Wave Thermostat.
 The ComfortLink™ control is an innovative product that is compatible with Trane products as well as any other brand of standard central heating and air conditioning systems.
 It works through the Nexia™ Home Intelligence system

+### Inclusion Information

+Press the MENU button on the thermostat.
+Scroll down to Z Wave Install, and press the Select button.
+Press the Yes button to enroll the thermostat.

+### Exclusion Information

+Press the MENU button on the thermostat.
+Scroll down to Z-Wave Install and press the Select button.
+Press the Yes button to exclude the thermostat.

 ## Channels

 The following table summarises the channels available for the AZEMT500BB32MA -: